kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 `error_rate` - The metric chosen to assess the model on the validation set, using a *metric designed for human consumption*.

-I chose to create a test harness, that automatically creates each configuration specified in the `harness_input` dictionary.
+I chose to create a test harness that automatically creates each configuration specified in the `harness_input` dictionary.
 It also logs the most important training values for each configuration.
 That is, the loss function and metric and saves it in a dictionary `harness_output`, which at the end is automatically